-• Upon reception of a new application package for installation, the card manager shall first check that it actually comes from the verification authority.
-The verification authority is the entity responsible for bytecode verification.
+Upon reception of a new application package for installation, the card manager shall first check that it actually comes from the verification authority and represented by the subject S.BCV.
+The verification authority is indeed the entity responsible for bytecode verification.